SekulDev/url-shortener/README.md

 ## Project status

+**⚠️ Note:** As the only one developer, I opted to commit directly to main, as implementing a more complex branching strategy wouldn't provide significant benefits for a project of this size.

-In the project there are areas for improvement:
+In the project there are some areas for improvement:

 -   Additional test coverage needed
 -   Code refactoring in specific areas